sarashamas/docs-calendar/docs/how_to_start.md

 ## What's next

 That's all.
 Just three simple steps and you have a handy tool for scheduling and managing your daily events.
-Now you can start working with your tasks or keep exploring the inner world of JavaScript Scheduler.
+Now you can start working with your tasks or keep exploring the inner world of JavaScript Event Calendar.